10 Ideas for Making Friends in Retirement

 2 | Set Aside Time for Regular Meetups

-Friendships require time and energy to build and maintain.
+Meaningful friendships require time, energy, and effort to build and maintain.
 If someone is looking for new friends, they may want to set aside specific time for one-on-one or group activities.
-For retirees, this could be one hour daily or a single day where the intention is to meet someone new or try a group activity.
+For retirees, this could be one hour a day or a single day, with the intention of meeting someone new or trying a group activity.

-If you plan your week in an agenda or diary, set aside time for finding friends and maintaining friendships with older friends.
+If you plan your week in an agenda or diary, set aside time to find friends and maintain friendships with older friends.
 In that time, older adults can:

 - Attend weekly meetups for a new group, such as an event for dog owners or a fundraiser hosted by local charities.
-Meetups that happen regularly are also a great way to see the same people, such as other dog owners or those who are passionate about the same causes.
+Meetups that happen regularly are also a great way to see the same people and keep regular interaction going, such as other dog owners or those who are passionate about the same causes.

 - Stay connected with older friends and try to see them on a regular basis when possible.
 If they live far away, consider starting a private social network group where everyone can share life updates.